bartek-blog/bartek-blog.github.io/_posts/2018-07-17-csharp-helloworld.markdown

 ---
 layout: post
 comments: true
-title:  "How to run csharp from command line"
+title:  "How to run C# from command line"
 date:   2018-07-17 18:00:00 +0200
 categories: csharp
 ---